intothev01d/intothev01d.github.io/resume.md

 - Member of the APSU chapter of the ACM (Association for Computing Machinery)

 ### Certifications
-***
 **Scrum.org**

 - PSM 1 - Professional Scrum Master

-### Achievements
-***
-- Designed and developed Numberator, my first iOS application released on the App Store, between December 2012 and January 2013.
-It is a random number generator that generates numbers in a given range, which can be viewed individually, in lists, or emailed.
-- Created an iOS application, Algebra Tiles app for the iPad, as part of a research project to determine the effectiveness of virtual manipulatives in the classroom.
-Built the application in May 2012 and finished the first version in September 2012.
-Finished the research in January 2013 and was invited to and presented at NCUR 2013